Estate Planning Tax Series

 The Estate Planning Tax Series offered by InterActive Legal Academy is a practical introduction to estate, gift, and generation-skipping transfer taxation, and how to draft estate planning documents that minimize these taxes.

-Taking Registration for the Fall 2022 Session NOW
+Registration for the Fall 2022 Estate Planning Tax Series is CLOSED.

 This series focuses on the fundamentals of estate and gift taxation and foundational planning to minimize transfer taxes.
 The basic principles of generation-skipping transfer (GST) tax and income taxation of trusts and estates are also covered.
 Topics include: Credit shelter planning and portability, flexible planning using “Clayton” and “disclaimer” plans, lifetime gift planning, grantor trusts, and more.
 Classes meet three times per week over a four-week period.
 One-hour instructional sessions take place on Tuesdays and Thursdays at 1pm ET, followed by one-hour drafting workshops on Fridays, also at 1pm ET.